How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 • Rotate openings and stop when accuracy drifts below 80 percent.

 Next step.
 Run one coordinate drill now, log your baseline, and plan your first 5-move blindfold attempt for tomorrow.
+Ready to go further?
+Unlock the full progression on our pricing page.

 Sources